CyVerse-learning-materials/learning-materials-home/docs/glossary.md

 - **Continuous Delivery:** (CD) is an extension of 'continuous integration' to make sure that you can release new changes in a sustainable way
 - **Continuous Deployment:** a step further than 'continuous delivery', every change that passes all stages of your production pipeline is released
 - **Continuous Development:** a process for iterative software development and is an umbrella over several other processes including 'continuous integration', 'continuous testing', 'continuous delivery' and 'continuous deployment'
-- **Continuous Testing:** a process of testing and automating software development.
+- **Continuous Testing:** a process of testing and automating software development
 - **CRAN:** The Comprehensive R Archive Network <https://cran.r-project.org/>
 - **CyVerse tool:** Software program that is integrated into the back end of the DE for use in DE apps
 - **CyVerse app:** graphic interface of a tool made available for use in the DE